kidaak/pleiades-dump/README.rst

 Introduction
 ============

-Data about the locations, names, and places of Pleiades is regularly written to CSV format files.
+Data about the locations, names, and places of Pleiades is regularly read from the site catalog and written to CSV format files.
 The descriptions of the records in these files and the code that writes them is contained in this package.

 Every object in Pleiades has a short name within the context of its container.
 For places, these short names are typically numeric and their container is the